containers/podman/docs/source/markdown/podman-pod-inspect.1.md

 | .SharedNamespaces | Pod   shared namespaces                                                       |
 | .NumContainers    | Number of containers in the pod                                               |
 | .Containers       | Pod   containers                                                              |

+#### **--latest**, **-l**

+Instead of providing the pod name or ID, use the last created pod.
+If you use methods other than Podman to run pods such as CRI-O, the last started pod could be from either of those methods.
+(This option is not available with the remote Podman client, including Mac and Windows (excluding WSL2) machines)

 ## EXAMPLE
 ```